Nakasar/bot-architecture-poc/README.md

 ![Diagram of Architecture](/docs/PoC%20Bot%20Architecture%20Diagram.png)

 ### Bot Connectors
 Connectors are basically just pipelines to transfer messages from the chat itself to the bot's brain.
 All they do is basically handling their own permissions (and self-commands like `join`) and differencing direct commands from natural language requests.
+Token must authenficate themselves through a valid token generated on the dashboard (in request header `x-access-token` or in body `token`).

 Here is an example of a simple adapter using [Hubot](https://hubot.github.com/) for [RocketChat](https://rocket.chat/).